Book Studies events, deadlines, and other happenings of note

 January 9-13, 2017, 9-noon

 The gateway course (not just for Concentrators) presents the major foci of the concentration: the manufacture, publication, distribution, reception, and survival of the book.
 The course is directed in January 2017 by Nancy Bradbury and is taught by a rotating roster of members of the advisory committee, supplemented by faculy at the four other area colleges and by book studies and book arts practitioners in the Valley.
-The course is probably full for January 2017, and it requires the permission of the instructor.
+This course requires the permission of the instructor.

 "Classics and the Information Revolution of the Late 15th Century"